cookpate/aws-greengrass-sdk-lite/docs/BUILD.md

 make -C build -j$(nproc)
 ```

-The library will be available at `./build/libggl-sdk.a`.
+The library will be available at `./build/libgg-sdk.a`.

 ## Adding to a CMake project

 To include the SDK in your CMake project, you can obtain the repo with a git
 submodule or CMake FetchContent and then call `add_subdirectory` on it.
 A
-library target named `ggl-sdk` will be available in your project to link
+library target named `gg-sdk` will be available in your project to link against.
-against.